Introduction to Impex

 Shred a USB drive

-If the “Allow shred only” option has been enabled in the IMPEX Control Center one can also use the IMPEX station for shredding a USB drive.
+If the “Allow shred only” option has been enabled in the Impex Control Center one can also use the Impex station for shredding a USB drive.
 If the option is turned on the “Shred device” button appears when just one drive is inserted.
 It does not matter in which port the drive is inserted.

 View after inserting a drive in the left side port